Chapter 15 Introduction to PowerPoint

 Figure 20B.
 Slide 3.

-8. Add a slide between 2 and 3, making the Common Types of Specialists slide, slide 4.
+8. Add a slide between 2 and 3, making the Common Types of Specialists slide now Slide 4.

 • Add the title: Types of Healthcare Providers

-• Insert a table with 2 columns and 5 rows.
+• Insert a table with two columns and five rows.

 • Type the information shown in Figure 20C